What is drip marketing?

 Communicate based on a user’s behaviors

 Many drip campaigns can be triggered by an action someone in your audience takes (or doesn’t take).
-Here are a few examples:
+Here are a few drip campaign examples:

 First purchase automations.
-When someone makes their first purchase from you, it’s a great opportunity to thank them for their business, remind them of the quality of your product, give them tips on how to get the most from their purchase, suggest complementary things that other buyers have purchased, and reinforce that they made a good decision.
+When someone makes their first purchase from you, it’s a great opportunity to thank them for their business, remind them of the product features and quality, give them tips on how to get the most from their purchase, suggest complementary things that other buyers have purchased, and reinforce that they made a good decision.
 Saying thank you at this early stage of your business relationship can make them feel part of a special community.

 Product recommendations.
 When someone makes a purchase, a great way to boost sales is to suggest related items.
 This can be included in an order confirmation or shipment notification email.
 For example, if someone buys a dress on your site, you might suggest a belt or scarf—whether they’re often bought together by other shoppers or recommended by your in-house experts.
 Alternatively, you might follow up a few weeks, or even months, after a purchase to suggest refills or parts.
 For example, if someone buys an air purifier on your site, you might send an email 3 months later suggesting replacement filters.